Development Bank of the Philippines: History

-In the late 1970s up to the early 1980s, however, its viability was undermined by numerous non-performing accounts.
+In the late 1970s up to the early 1980s under the Presidency of Ferdinand Marcos however, its viability was undermined by numerous non-performing accounts.

 In 1986, President Corazon Aquino issued Executive Order No. 81, which reorganized the bank and gave it a new charter.
 All non-performing assets and liabilities were subsequently transferred to the government.
 DBP undertook an institutional strengthening program, including a thorough revision of its credit process, as well as employee training programs towards the intensive implementation of its new lending thrusts.
 DBP likewise reopened its lending windows for housing, agriculture and SMEs.

 In 1995, DBP was granted an expanded banking license and attained universal banking status.